betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 ToDo: Describe:

+* Replace all of the screenshots showing "CII" with the updated "OpenSSF" pages.

 * Go over my presentation and make sure I am covering everything in that presentation.

 * Provides a standard catalog and index into the parts of the projects and how it handles different types of processes.